Sharing is caring!

 The past few months have been extremely busy with work (gotta take it when you get it right now!), so we have eaten A LOT of convenience foods.
 Boxed or frozen dinners that tend to be high in sodium and preservatives and low in nutrients.

-Something else that really helped me make this decision is all the extra produce I’ve been getting from my subscription boxes Hungry Harvest (sign up through this link and get $10 off your first order) and Misfits (use code COOKWME-JK5NGQ to get 30% off your first box).
+Something else that really helped me make this decision is all the extra produce I’ve been getting from my subscription boxes Hungry Harvest.
 All that extra fresh produce that I hated to go to waste pushed me into meal planning and “healthyfing” everyday recipes (that my kids will actually eat).
 Not to mention all the great recipes I’ve been finding on Facebook.
 I’ve found a few fabulous groups where I not only discovered a plethora of healthier and interesting recipes, I also discovered Meatless Monday.

 “Meatless Monday is part of the Healthy Monday initiative.
 Research conducted by Johns Hopkins concludes that health promotions utilizing…the unique cultural associations of Monday as the beginning of the week, have the potential to positively affect a range of healthy behaviors.
 People view Monday as a day for a fresh start and are more likely to starts diets and exercise regimes, quit smoking, and schedule doctor’s appointments on Monday than any other day.
 And a Monday start helps them carry out their healthy intentions for the week.” — Healthy Monday initiative